By Gary W. Gallagher, Ph.D., University of Virginia; Patrick N. Allitt, Ph.D., Emory University; Allen C. Guelzo, Ph.D., Gettysburg College

 In the 16th and 17th centuries, Spanish conquistadors were sending great quantities of gold and silver from America back to Spain.
-This pipeline took Spain from being a junior member of the European family to being a world power in the 16th and 17th centuries.
+This pipeline transformed Spain from being a junior member of the European family to being a world power in the 16th and 17th centuries.
 At the same time, however, the influx of gold and silver was like too much of a good thing.
-It was like having five birthday cakes in a row or consuming five jars of cookies at one sitting.
 It was so good that it ended up poisoning the Spanish economy.
 As the supply of American wealth flowed into the Spanish system, the demand of Spaniards to buy with it drove prices all across Europe up by anywhere from 300 to 500 percent.

 This is a transcript from the video series The History of the United States, 2nd Edition.
 Watch it now, on The Great Courses Plus.

-Meanwhile, the Spanish crown lavished its portion of the new American wealth on military adventures to prop up its commitments in other places, such as in the Netherlands, which Spain ruled, but which was now erupting in a bitterly fought revolt, which lasted for decades.
+Meanwhile, the Spanish crown lavished its portion of the new American wealth on military adventures to prop up its commitments in other places, such as in the Netherlands, which Spain ruled, but which was now erupting in a bitterly fought revolt that lasted for decades.
 The Dutch uprising turned into Spain’s bleeding ulcer.
-In the end, no matter how much gold and silver was lavished on it, the Spanish were compelled to grant the Dutch conditional independence in 1609, so that it was all for nothing.
+In the end, no matter how much gold and silver was lavished on it, the Spanish were compelled to grant the Dutch conditional independence in 1609, so the effort was all for nothing.

 The Dutch Discover Independence

 Nevertheless, the long acquaintance of the Dutch with the sea allowed them, since they had so little to produce of their own, to turn into the great sea-borne carriers of other nations’ goods.
-In so doing, the Dutch merchant marine not only profited from the carrying trade, but also ventured into maritime insurance, and from there, into banking and finance.
+In so doing, the Dutch merchant marine not only profited from the carrying trade, but also ventured into maritime insurance, banking, and finance.

 Within half a century of Dutch independence, Amsterdam had become the financial capital of Europe.
 Once the Spanish yoke was off their necks, the Dutch wasted no time in plunging into expansion across the Atlantic.
 As in so many other cases, though, it was not the government, but a private franchisee—the Dutch East India Company—who sponsored the first Dutch foray to America.